 Dane Rhys is an Australian visual journalist based in the United States.
-He left a career in the gold mining industry to document the narratives of industrial workers and their communities.
+He left a career in the gold mining industry to document industrial workers and their communities.
 His work emphasizes the rapidly evolving energy sector, the aging workforce, and challenges related to land use.
+A graduate of the International Center of Photography’s Visual Journalism program, he attended the Eddie Adams Workshop and contributed to the NEA-funded Kentucky Documentary Photographic Project.

 Dane also collaborates with a wide range of commercial partners, creating visual narratives that blend documentary depth with contemporary storytelling.
 His work in this sphere reflects the same commitment to detail, authenticity, and human connection that defines his journalism, extending his impact across industries and platforms.